TerriaJS/terriajs/doc/contributing/traits-in-depth.md

 ### Definition `underride`

 `underride` values can be used to "override" the `default` stratum values - but not `definition` values.
-It can be thought of setting a new "default" value for a `Trait` - as `definition` stratum shouldn't be changed.
+It can be thought of setting a new "default" value for a `Trait` - as `default` stratum shouldn't be changed.

 Some example usages of `underride`

-- Copying `itemPropertiesById`, `itemPropertiesByType`, `itemProperties`, to nested groups or nested references - that is, when a group or reference is loaded, if there are nested groups or nested references.
+- Copying `itemPropertiesById`, `itemPropertiesByType`, `itemProperties`, to nested groups or nested references - that is, when a group or reference is loaded, if there are nested groups or nested reference - they will get the parent `itemProperties*` set in their `underride` stratum
 - Setting `isExperiencingIssues = true` for models which have configuration issues

 ### Definition `definition`

-Values provided when a model is created
+Values provided when a model is created.
+This takes higher priority than `defaults` and `underride`.

 #### Use case 1 - Init file